Brij2027/TicketingSystem/README.md

 5. make a .env file in the root of the project and take reference from .env.example
 6. run all migrations [python manage.py migrate]
 7. run the development server [python manage.py runserver]

+note:- [the tokens for request are prefixed by "Token" not "Bearer"]